 It’s important to remember that you have certain rights in this situation:

-- You have the right to a hearing: If you are living in the United States and you receive an NTA, you have the right to appear before an immigration judge and present your defense before being deported.
+- You have the right to a hearing in immigration court: If you are living in the United States and you receive an NTA, you have the right to appear before an immigration judge and present your defense before being deported.
 The exception is if you are stopped at an airport or a border checkpoint while trying to enter the United States with false documents or no documents at all.
 In those instances, you can be removed from the country without a hearing.

 - You have the right to an attorney: You have the right to legal representation in a deportation case.
 Unlike in the criminal system, however, the immigration system will not provide you with a public defender free of charge.
 You will need to hire a lawyer on your own or, if that is not possible, you may seek pro bono or low-cost attorney from a non-profit legal services organization.
 There are some free and low-cost immigration legal services around the country.